 At Alzheimer’s Society, we regularly hear from people who have spent all of their life savings on care.
 Due to the complexity of the condition, the cost of dementia care is on average 15 per cent more expensive than other types of social care – we call this the ‘Dementia Penalty’.

 The NHS is committed to the principle of access based on clinical need, not an individual’s ability to pay.
 It's time that people with dementia get the same treatment.

 Many families experience stress and anguish fighting for the care they need.
 Even when care is accessed, there is no guarantee that it will be of good quality.

 Join our campaign to hear about our latest news and support future campaign actions.

 How will we fix dementia care?

-We are campaigning to make sure that the voices of people affected by dementia are heard both inside and outside of parliament.
+We are campaigning to make sure that the voices of people affected by dementia are heard both during this election and by the next Government.